olexale/bdd_widget_test/example/README.md

-Create a *.feature file in you lib folder.
+Create a `*.feature` file in you lib folder.
 The minimal file might be:
 ```
-Feature: Counter app
+Feature: Counter
     Scenario: Initial counter value is 0
         Given the app is running
         Then I see {0} text